OmniParser V2: Structured-Points-of-Thought for Unified Visual Text Parsing and Its Generality to Multimodal Large Language Models: Related works

 In this paper, we introduce \ourmodel, a unified framework designed to perform a wide range of visually-situated parsing tasks in an end-to-end manner.
 These tasks include text spotting, key information extraction, table recognition, and layout analysis, all of which are consolidated within a unified framework. \ourmodel can represent the heterogeneous structures of text in natural scenes or document images by decoupling structured points with text regions and contents.
 This two-stage approach caters to the intrinsic characteristics of text-rich images where the text instances can be parsed concurrently, thereby facilitating an enhancement in universality.
+Transformer-based models like OmniParser V2 incur high computational and spatial costs, limiting edge deployment.
+Recent works on distributed inference and model partitioning offer orthogonal solutions \cite{Yao2025EnergyEfficientEI, Li2024DistributedDI, Xu2022EdgeLF}, which will be explored in future work.